alexbecker/dotlock/README.rst

 .. code-block:: shell

-    dotlock install   # Installs exactly the distributions in package.lock.json. dotlock activate  # Enters the virtualenv.
+    dotlock install  # Installs exactly the distributions in package.lock.json. dotlock run [program] [args]  # Runs [program] in the virtualenv.

 For more information, run ``dotlock -h`` or ``dotlock [command] -h``.